edani/ensime-emacs/README.md

 this per-project with `:scala-version "2.9.3"` in `.ensime`.

 Then simply `M-x ensime` and point it at your project config, which may download the latest ENSIME server for the specified version of scala.
-If the download fails, install the developer version following the instructions on [the ENSIME server github page](http://github.com/ensime/ensime-server#quick-start).
+If the download fails, or you want to use a specific version of the server, install the developer version following the instructions on
+[the ENSIME server github page](http://github.com/ensime/ensime-server#quick-start).

 Once the server is available, wait for the analyzer to complete and